naninovel/docs/docs/en/guide/integration-options.md

 If you feel some engine API or system lacks extendability and requires source code modification to integrate, please [contact the support](/support/) — we'll consider improving it.

 ::: tip EXAMPLE
-Check [integration sample](/guide/samples#dialogue-mode) where Naninovel is used as both drop-in dialogue for a 3D adventure game and a switchable standalone novel mode.
+Check the [integration sample](/guide/samples#dialogue-mode), where Naninovel is used both as a drop-in dialogue system for a 3D adventure game and as a switchable standalone novel mode.
 :::